This quick guide and video will show you how to print address labels from Excel, in less than 5 minutes.

 Select your Address List

-If you want to grow your business and send an advertisement to prospective new customers, you can Buy a Mailing List online in an Excel file format and then use that list to create mailing Labels from excel.
+If you want to grow your business and send an advertisement to prospective new customers, you can Buy a Mailing List online in an Excel worksheet format and then use that list to create mailing Labels from excel.

 Regardless of if you purchase a mailing list, or if you create your own, your Mailing Address List in Excel must include correct Headers.
-So, before you print labels from excel, you must double-check your Headers and make sure they are all setup correctly.
+So, before you print labels from excel, you must double-check your column Headers and make sure they are all setup correctly.

-Setup Correct Headers
+Setup Correct Column Headers

 You need to make sure that there is a designated Column and Header for each item that you want displayed on your Labels.